 When a sample, rather than the entire population, is surveyed, there is a chance

-that the sample estimates may differ from the "true" population values they re-
+that the sample estimates may differ from the true population values they represent.

-cular sample selected, and this variability is measured by the standard error of
+known as sampling error, and its variability is measured by the standard error of

-an estimate based on a sample will differ by no more than 1.6 standard errors
+estimate based on a sample will differ by no more than 1.6 standard errors from the

-from the "true" population value because of sampling error.
-BLS analyses are
+true population value because of sampling error.
+BLS analyses are generally conducted

-occur for many reasons, including the failure to sample a segment of the popula-
+for many reasons, including the failure to sample a segment of the population,

-tion, inability to obtain information for all respondents in the sample, inabil-
+inability to obtain information for all respondents in the sample, inability or

-ity or unwillingness of respondents to provide correct information, and errors
+unwillingness of respondents to provide correct information, and errors made in the

-A full discussion of the reliability of data from the CPS and information on
+Information about the reliability of data from the CPS and guidance on estimating

 Concepts and questions

-Displaced workers are wage and salary workers 20 years of age and older who
+Displaced workers are wage and salary workers 20 years of age and over who lost

-lost or left jobs because their plant or company closed or moved, there was in-
+or left jobs because their plant or company closed or moved, there was insufficient

-sufficient work for them to do, or their position or shift was abolished.
-Data
+work for them to do, or their position or shift was abolished.
+Data are often presented

-in kind, or piece rates.
-The group includes employees in both the private and
+or piece rates.
+The group includes employees in both the private and public sectors but

-following question was then asked.)
-Which of these specific reasons describes
+question was then asked.)
+Which of these specific reasons describes why (name/you)

 Plant or company closed down or moved